 We test and certify the most popular DAWs that our customers use, including Apple Logic, Avid Pro Tools, Ableton Live, and Steinberg Cubase/Nuendo.
 Visit the host applications page for details.

-Yes!
-Apollo will work with Pro Tools 11, as well as Pro Tools 10.
-All of Apollo’s analog and digital I/O can be recorded and routed in Pro Tools, and UAD Powered Plug-Ins will work inside Pro Tools via their AAX-64 (PT11) or RTAS (PT10) plug-in formats.
+Yes.
+Apollo Twin works with Avid Pro Tools versions 10, 11, and 12.
+All of Apollo Twin’s analog and digital I/O can be recorded and routed in Pro Tools, and UAD Powered Plug-Ins work inside Pro Tools via the AAX 64 (PT11/12) or RTAS (PT10) plug-in formats.
 Additionally, Apollo Twin’s Flex Driver feature lets you choose and re-route any available I/O for use with the 32 channels available within Pro Tools.

 In general terms, Thunderbolt is 12 times more powerful than FireWire 800, and 20 times more powerful than USB 2.
 Thunderbolt support gives Apollo ultra-fast UAD-2 PCIe performance running through a cable with no noticeable bandwidth limitations.

 "True Thunderbolt" is a made-up term.
 Having said this, Apollo Twin uses PCIe drivers for all audio I/O and UAD plug-in processing; it does not use FireWire.
 PCIe audio drivers are also available for Thunderbolt-equipped Apollo DUO/QUAD and Apollo 16 interfaces as of UAD software v7.7.1.
 There is no "truer" Thunderbolt on the market.

 No. Apollo Twin cannot receive power from the Thunderbolt bus.
 The external power supply is required.